JohnCasioMapua/cs34-mychildhelpline-docs/docs/74-government-services.md

 * About Us
 * Contact Us

-A search bar is also available at the bottom of the menu to help you find specific information.
+A search bar is available at the bottom of the menu to help you find specific information.

----

-## Quick access buttons
+## Using Quick Access Buttons

-Below the page title, you can access important topics through the following buttons:
+The home page includes quick access buttons for commonly viewed topics.

+You can select:

 * **Report a Child Abuse**
 * **What Is Child Abuse**
 * **Prevent Child Abuse**

-Tap any button to open the related information page.

----
+The selected page opens with additional information.

-## Learning about the organization
+## Learning About the Organization

-### Who We Are section

-Scroll down to view the **Who We Are** section.

-This section provides a brief overview of the organization and its services.
+Scroll to the **Who We Are** section to read an overview of the organization and its services.

-To view additional information:
+To view more information:

-1. Tap **Learn More About Us**.
+1. Select **Learn More About Us**.

 The website opens the **About Us** page.

----

-## Viewing upcoming events
+## Viewing Upcoming Events

-### Events section

-The website displays upcoming events that may be relevant to children, parents, guardians, and caregivers.
+Scroll to the **Events** section to browse upcoming activities and programmes relevant to children, parents, guardians, and caregivers.

-Browse this section to learn about future activities and programs.

----

-## Using quick links

-### Quick Links section
+## Using Quick Links

-The **Quick Links** section provides shortcuts to frequently accessed topics.
+The **Quick Links** section provides shortcuts to commonly accessed resources, including:

-Available links include:

 * What Is Child Abuse?
 * Reporting Child Abuse